G. Terry Madonna & Michael L. Young

 The "it" here is Pennsylvania's perpetual debate over property tax reform, a debate in modern times that traces to the early 1970s. ...

 An American Problem

 Our federal government is not working.
 In truth, it has not been working for some time.
 In the voguish jargon of the ubiquitous pundit, it has become it "dysfunctional."
-More bluntly it's a train ...
+More bluntly it's ...

 Tue, October 01, 2013